taisei-project/taisei/README.md

 ## Introduction

-Taisei is an open clone of the Touhou series.
-Touhou is a one-man project of shoot-em-up games set in an isolated world full of Japanese folklore.
+Taisei is an open clone of the Tōhō Project series.
+Tōhō is a one-man project of shoot-em-up games set in an isolated world full of Japanese folklore.

 ## Installation